vmware-archive/kube-custodian/README.md

 workloads that become forgotten by developers, holding resources thus potentially voiding new workloads from scheduling.

-`kube-custodian` will make for later deletion those workloads (Deployments, StatefulSets, Jobs, Pods) lacking `--required-labels`.
+`kube-custodian` will mark for later deletion those workloads (Deployments, StatefulSets, Jobs, Pods) lacking `--required-labels`.

 For example, to mark for later deletion all workloads not having the `created_by`